Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Abstract

 \section{Abstract}

-We present \tele\ off-center observations of two poor galaxy groups, NGC~3402 and NGC~5129, with temperatures below 1~keV.
-Through spectral decomposition, we measure their surface brightnesses and temperatures out to 330 and 680 times the critical density of the universe for NGC~3402 and NGC~5129, respectively.
+We present \suz\ off-center observations of two poor galaxy groups, NGC~3402 and NGC~5129, with temperatures below 1~keV.
+Through spectral decomposition, we measured their surface brightnesses and temperatures out to 530 and 1430 times the critical density of the universe for NGC~3402 and NGC~5129, respectively.
 These quantities are consistent with extrapolations from existing inner measurements of the two groups.
-With the refined X-ray luminosities, both groups prefer $L_X$--$T$ relations without a break in the group regime.
-Furthermore, we measure the electron number densities and hydrostatic masses at these radii.
-We find that the electron number density profiles require three $\beta$ model components, with nearly flat slopes in the 3\textsuperscript{rd} $\beta$ component for both groups.
-However, we find the effective slope in the outskirts to be $\beta_{out}$ = 0.59 and 0.49 for NGC 3402 and NGC 5129, respectively.
-Adding the gas mass measured from the X-ray data and stellar mass from group galaxy members, we measure baryon fractions of $f_b$ = 0.113 $\pm$ 0.013 and 0.091 $\pm$ 0.006 for NGC~3402 and NGC~5129, respectively.
-Combining other poor groups with well measured X-ray emission to the outskirts, we find an average baryon fraction of $f_{b,ave}$ = 0.100 $\pm$ 0.004 for X-ray bright groups with temperatures between 0.8--1.3~keV, extending existing constraints to lower mass systems.
+With the refined bolometric X-ray luminosities, both groups prefer $L_X$--$T$ relations without a break in the group regime.
+Furthermore, we have determined the electron number densities and hydrostatic masses at these radii.
+We found that the surface brightness and electron number density profiles require two $\beta$ model components, as well as the indication that a third $\beta$ model may be needed for NGC 3402.
+Adding the gas mass measured from the X-ray data and stellar mass from group galaxy members, we computed baryon fractions of $f_b$ = 0.0693 $\pm$ 0.0068 and $f_b$ = 0.095 $\pm$ 0.014 for NGC~3402 and NGC~5129, respectively.
+Combining other poor groups with well-measured X-ray emission to the outskirts, we found an average baryon fraction extrapolated to $r_{500}$ of $\overline{f_{b,500}}$ = 0.0912 $\pm$ 0.0050 for X-ray-bright groups with temperatures between 0.8 and 1.3~keV, extending existing constraints to lower-mass systems and indicating that significant baryon losses exist below approximately $r_{500}$.